Low-Battery-Squad/eco395m-midterm/DataScraping/README.md

 **4. Variable: CDD/HDD_t**

 Source: NOAA Climate Data Online (CDO) API.
 Download method: API retrieval through authenticated requests using a NOAA token stored in .env.
+This file was not commited to Github and a private token is needed for reproduction.
 Saved file: Rawdata/CDD_HDD/noaa_raw.csv

 Daily temperature observations for 2024 were collected from four representative weather stations corresponding to ERCOT regions: Houston, North, South, and West.